The Anacreontic Song

-The Anacreontic Society
+Anacreontic Society

 The Anacreontic Society was a gentlemen's club of the kind that was popular in London in the late 18th century.
 In existence from approximately 1766 to 1792, the Society was dedicated to the ancient Greek poet Anacreon, who was renowned for his drinking songs and odes to love.
 Its members, who consisted mainly of wealthy men of high social rank, would meet on Wednesday evenings to combine musical appreciation with eating and drinking.

 The Society met twelve times a year.
-Each meeting began at half past seven (i.e., 19:30) with a lengthy concert, featuring "the best performers in London", who would be made honorary members of the Society.
+Each meeting began at half past seven with a lengthy concert, featuring "the best performers in London", who would be made honorary members of the Society.

 The Society came to an end after the Duchess of Devonshire attended one of its meetings.
 Because "some of the comic songs [were not] exactly calculated for the entertainment of ladies, the singers were restrained; which displeasing many of the members, they resigned one after another; and a general meeting being called, the society was dissolved".
 It is not clear exactly when this incident occurred, but in October 1792 it was reported that: "The Anacreontic Society meets no more; it has long been struggling with symptoms of internal decay."